INF1NUM/APKToolGUI/README.md

 ##### Q: Can you make an automatic APK injecting tool?
 A: No, that's out of scope of this tool, and I'm not interested.

+##### Q: Can you implement to convert APK to AAB?
+A: No, apktool is about recompiling, not about converting to other formats.
+AAB is only used for distributing an application to Play Store.
+It is not directly installable.

 ##### Q: Can you implement an option to protect/pack/obfuscate APK?
 A: No, APK protection is beyond the scope of this tool